310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 but to be honest, i was not doing anything particularly [different] for my performance, so maybe this all depends on the kind of [person] you are. it is likely difficult to get it right in only [one day].

-i do hope those two manage to express the [softness] midori wants eventually, though~?
+i do hope the two manage to express the [softness] midori wants eventually, though~?
 {% endbubble %}

 <div class="msr-narration">